markohantula/evidos.github.io/postback.md

 > eg ```Checksum = SHA1(transaction id + | + file id + | + status  + | + sharedsecret)```

 As you may have noticed the “pipe” sign ( &#124; ) is used as the delimiter between values.
 You may need to put the delimiters between single quotes (‘) or double quotes (“) depending on the programming language that you will be using.
 The value returned by the SHA1 function is a string of 40 characters representing a hexadecimal value.
 How to use the SHA1 algorithm depends on your development platform.
 Most languages and frameworks (such as PHP and ASP.NET) have built-in implementations of the SHA1 algorithm.
 For other languages, such as classic ASP, implementations of the SHA1 algorithm are available online.

+### What happens if your postback URL is down or can't accept requests?

+If the webhook URL doesn't return a `2xx` HTTP response code, that POST request will be re-attempted with a random increasing interval.
+All following postbacks will be put in a postback queue, and will wait there untill the first postback in the queue gets a `2xx` HTTP response code.

+If a particular POST request is unsuccessful and is being retried, no other POSTs will be attempted until the first one succeeds or is marked as failed.
+Requests are marked failed after about 1 week since the request was created.
+Subsequent postbacks are deferred until the first completes.
+Once the first postback request completes the deferred requests will be processed sequentially.

+Since postback requests can ultimately fail, it's best to accept and store data on your end (with an HTTP `200` response to Signhost) for later processing to avoid data loss.

 ### Request body formats